Designations Congruent with Things: Chapter 22

 “I forbid you to name this car.”

-“Look,” Newton says, pulling him close and then abruptly releasing him.
+“Look.”
+Newton pulls him close and then releases him.
 “I’m naming this car.
 It’s just a thing that’s happening.
 You have to accept this.
-I am the namer.
-If I don’t name this car, it will be called ‘Car’ for its entire life.
-Because I am magnanimous, you get a choice of PoinCARé or CARl Sagan.”
+I’m the namer.
+If I don’t name this car, it will be called ‘Car’ for its whole life.
+And that would be sad.
+But, because I’m magnanimous, you get a choice between PoinCARé or CARl Sagan.”

-“I have already named this car Descartes,” Hermann says, pointedly unlocking it with a click of his remote.
+“I have already named this car Descartes.”
+Hermann unlocks the car with the chirp of a remote.

 Newton grins, quick and uneven.
 “No. No way.
-You can’t name your car DesCARtes, Hermann, we already have a fish named Descartes, it’s just going to be confusing for everyone.”
+You can’t name your car DesCARtes, Hermann, we already have a fish named Descartes, it’ll be confusing for everyone.”

-“Please keep in mind that only two of the four involved parties are arguably sufficiently sentient to be confused, and I’m entirely confident that you and I can distinguish a fish from a car by context.”
+“Please keep in mind that only two of the four involved parties are sufficiently sentient to be confused, and I’m wholly confident that you and I can distinguish a fish from a car by context.”

-“I don’t know about your premise,” Newton replies.
+“I don’t know about your premises,” Newton replies.
 “I had a creepy conversation with a self-driving cab today.
-I’m sure this thing has a too-sophisticated AI learning your driving habits and infinite personal idiosyncrasies.
-Newton makes a fist and raps it against lightly against the top of the Porsche.
+I’m sure this fancy little number has a too-sophisticated AI learning your driving habits and infinite personal idiosyncrasies.”
+Newton makes a fist and raps it lightly against the top of the Porsche.

-“Fine,” Hermann continues, giving Newton a look that clearly says, do not touch my car.
-“Rather than correct you on the current state of artificial intelligence, a debate I’m certain I will, inevitably and improbably, lose given your unwillingness to capitulate to rational arguments in the face of your own, no doubt entirely convincing, personal anecdote regarding a cab that skirts the border of passing an amateur version of the Turing Test, I have decided that fish in question is now named Marina.”
+“Fine.”
+Hermann gives Newton a look that clearly says, Do not touch my car.
+“Rather than correct you on the current state of artificial intelligence, a debate I’m certain I will inevitably and improbably lose given your unwillingness to capitulate to rational arguments in the face of your own, no doubt convincing, personal anecdote regarding a cab that skirts the border of passing an amateur version of the Turing Test, I’ve decided that the fish in question is now named Marina.”

-“I believe I have just done so,” he replies.
-“It is already a fait accompli.
-Now will you please get in the car, rather than just disrespectfully and needlessly testing it’s structural integrity?”
+“I believe I’ve just done so,” he replies.
+“It’s already a fait accompli.
+Now will you please get in the car, rather than just disrespectfully and needlessly testing its structural integrity?”

 “You’re the one who’s standing here in the rain looking all emo and—”

-Certain he doesn’t care to hear the end of Newton’s sentence, Hermann grabs his arm and propels him in the direction of the passenger-side door in an extremely well-controlled carward press.
+Certain he doesn’t care to hear the end of Newton’s sentence, Hermann grabs the man’s arm and propels him in the direction of the passenger-side door in an extremely well-controlled carward press.

 Unexpectedly, Newton stops his forward momentum with no help from Hermann, correcting his own slight overbalance with the careful placement of fingertips against the car window.